killermann/samk.blog/content/2020/reacting-to-social-justice-pushback/index.md

 - SJMD Book
 ---

-Let's say you're going out to dinner with some friends.
-Everyone is tossing out ideas for where to go, and you suggest that new taco food truck that just opened up.
+Imagine you're going out to dinner with some friends.
+Everyone sharing ideas for where to go, and you suggest that new taco food truck that just opened up.

 One of your friends replies, "I don't think that'll work.
 Are you sure they're open?
 I'm pretty sure they're closed today."